-Classroom lesson plans creatively infuse philanthropy into K-12 academic content and serve as a foundation for a student-centered approach.
-Click on the Search Lessons button at the top of the website page and filter by grade level, subject area, content (academic and affective), time of year, and more to find lessons to suit your goals.
+Classroom lesson plans creatively infuse philanthropy, caring, and civic engagement into K-12 academic content and serve as a foundation for a student-centered approach.
+Click on the Search button at the top of the website page and filter by the options that help you meet your goals including:

 - Search for lessons by what you already teach (ex., water, Constitution, or letter writing) or by an issue area or philanthropy theme (ex., environment, hunger, or kindness).

-All our teacher-created lessons are aligned to state standards, including Common Core State Standards, and some international standards.
+Learning to Give lessons are teacher-created and aligned to state standards, including Common Core State Standards, and some international standards.

-Lessons are organized by teaching units.
-Adapt and combine lessons to suit your learners and community.
-Althought each unit contains a service suggestion, for a greater impact on students, guide them, as age appropriate, to plan a unique service-learning project based on an investigation of issues, student interests, and community needs.
+You can easily adapt and combine lessons to suit your learners and community.
+Each unit contains a service component, but we encourage you to guide students, as age appropriate, to plan a unique service-learning project based on an investigation of issues, student interests, and community needs.